Sarah Yehudit Schneider discusses eighteen questions on Jewish mysticism including growth through joy and free will.

 LEVY.
 Can mysticism be dangerous?

 SCHNEIDER.
-I think that our our awareness of the world and science has expanded our consciousness to such a degree that we that we’re not so vulnerable to kind of melting down or whatever it was, going crazy, that would at least reportedly happen when people delved into teachings that were too deep for them.
+I think that our awareness of the world and science has expanded our consciousness to such a degree that we’re not so vulnerable to melting down or whatever it was, going crazy, that would at least reportedly happen when people delved into teachings that were too deep for them.
 But I don’t see that as a problem for us.
 I think our consciousness is expanded to a degree that –

 LEVY.
 As humanity, as –

 SCHNEIDER.
-Yeah, yeah.
+Yeah.
 As humanity, we’re not so vulnerable.

 LEVY.
 And you talked about one of the unique factors and features of Jewish mysticism is bringing it into the family, bringing it down in a practical way.
 Personally, in your relationships, is there a place where we see it expressed?
 Can you give an example of where Jewish mysticism has actually influenced how you relate to yourself or others?